SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This wonderful park is another gem in the Golden Gate Heights in San Francisco district.
 This small park is on the southern end of the district.

 This 7-acre park features a playground for the kids and a tennis court.
 It also has great views from its summit, called Larson Peak.
-Although the views here are good, they aren't as good as Grandview Park since you will find trees all around, and they obstruct the view of the city more.
+Although the views here are nice, they aren't as good as Grandview Park since you will find trees all around, and they obstruct the view of the city more.

 You will find this park between 12th and 14th Avenues near Rockridge Drive.